 Bill is a frequent national contributor and speaker on the power of synergizing marketing, technology, and enrollment resources to meet institutional goals.
 He has extensive student recruitment experience throughout North America, Europe, Asia, and the Middle East, including a three-year assignment in the United Arab Emirates with the state-owned Dubai Aerospace Enterprise and MIT’s MASDAR Institute in Abu Dhabi.

 Chancellor, Prescott Campus

-As chancellor, he is responsible for leading more than 1,850 students, and more than 300 employees.
-He oversees a full range of academic, operational and professional activities, and sets strategic direction in areas such as business operations, enrollment management, academic support, financial aid and student life.
+Dr. Frank Ayers is the chancellor of the Prescott Arizona campus, of Embry Riddle Aeronautical University.
+As chancellor, he is responsible for leading more than 2,000 students, and more than 350 employees.
+He oversees a full range of academic, operational and professional activities, and sets strategic direction in academics, business operations, enrollment management, academic support, financial aid and student life.
 His other responsibilities include leadership at the University Cabinet level, philanthropic initiatives and external relationships with government and industry.
 He is also a professor of aeronautical science.

 Previously, he was chairman of the flight training department at the University's Daytona Beach, Florida Campus.
 In that position, he managed a staff of 250 personnel, training more than 1,000 students annually, and flying more than 70,000 flight hours per year.